Junior Tennis Tournament Guide

 Players 7 and 8 years old that reach 1,000 play points in orange ball are eligible for green ball.
 A coach assessment is also available for players 7 or 8 years old who have the skills to advance to green ball early.

 - The assessment must be completed by a player’s primary Safe Play approved certified coach using the Net Generation mobile app.
-Learn how to use the assessment tool here (or see more details below).
+Learn how to use the assessment tool Check this (or see more details below).

 All players in green ball will be required to meet 1500 points on the Net Generation PlayTracker in order to play in yellow ball events.
 At least 1000 of these points must come from win points.
 At age 11 players will age out of the PlayTracker system.